Consensys/quorum/docs/PluggableArchitecture/PluginDevelopment.md

 ## Life Cycle

 A plugin is started as a separate process and communicates with Quorum Client host process via gRPC service interfaces.
 This is done over a mutually-authenticated TLS connection on the local machine.
-The implementation is done in side `go-plugin` library which benefits plugins written in Golang.
+The implementation is done inside `go-plugin` library which benefits plugins written in Golang.
 For plugins written in other languages, plugin authors need to have a understanding about the model as described below: